leytilera/addonscript-spec/docs/schema/relation.md

 ### id

-This is the ID or namespaced ID of the addon this relation refers to.
+This is the ID of the addon this relation refers to.

 ## Optional properties

+### namespace

+This is the [namespace](../concepts/namespaces.md) of the related addon.
+This property will be implicitly equal to the [namespace of the addon](addon.md#namespace), if it was not set explicitly.

 ### version